 gob giant spoonfuls spread it on the toast.

 Let me know what you serve it with in comments below, and keep reading for a little more backstory on my latest healthy creation!

 Key: big T=tablespoon tsp=teaspoon

-(you’re welcome to try this with a vegan or plant based protein – the consistency of collagen protein really makes this recipe work, but do let me know if you try an alternative and how it does!)
+More on collagen protein in my recent post here.
+You’re welcome to try this with a vegan or plant based protein – but the consistency of collagen protein really makes this recipe stick together.

 1: In a small bowl, stir together cacao powder and collagen protein.
 If you take any powdered supplements, like a glutamine powder, you can also mix that in.